Conflict of interest: News media

 Accompanying this trend in media consolidation has been a substantial reduction in investigative journalism, reflecting this conflict of interest between the business objectives of the commercial media and the public's need to know what government is doing in their name.
 This change has been tied to substantial changes in law and culture in the United States.
 To cite only one example, researchers have tied this decline in investigative journalism to an increased coverage of the "police blotter".
 This has further been tied to the fact that the United States has the highest incarceration rate in the world.

-Beyond this, virtually all commercial media companies own substantial quantities of copyrighted material.
+Beyond this, virtually all commercial media companies own substantial copyrighted material.
 This gives them an inherent conflict of interest in any public policy issue affecting copyrights.
 McChesney noted that the commercial media have lobbied successfully for changes in copyright law that have led "to higher prices and a shrinking of the marketplace of ideas", increasing the power and profits of the large media corporations at public expense.
 One result of this is that "the people cease to have a means of clarifying social priorities and organizing social reform".
 A free market has a mechanism for controlling abuses of power by media corporations: If their censorship becomes too egregious, they lose audience, which in turn reduces their advertising rates.
 However, the effectiveness of this mechanism has been substantially reduced over the past quarter century by "the changes in the concentration and integration of the media."
 Would the Anti-Counterfeiting Trade Agreement have advanced to the point of generating substantial protests without the secrecy behind which that agreement was negotiated—and would the government attempts to sustain that secrecy have been as successful if the commercial media had not been a primary beneficiary and had not had a conflict of interest in suppressing discussion thereof?

+Law, administration, and academia

+Many professions are governed by standards of impartiality, including law, public administration, social work, and academia.
+Obligations of academic disclosure of may be covered in style guides addressing professional ethics.

+Consulting firms

+When working for governments, consulting firms face potential conflicts of interest.
+We can identify four of them: personal connections and interests, working with conflicting clients and assignments, providing for-profit advice, and using personal connections within government to influence decisions.